digitask-dev/teamsTranscribe/README.md

 - Real-time transcription with low-latency streaming chunks
 - Capture sources: microphone only, system loopback only, or a mix of both
 - Movable, always-on-top overlay window for live captions
-- Automatic language detection with optional overrides via environment variables
+- Automatic language detection with optional overrides via the config file or environment variables
 - Simple CLI flags to list available devices and choose the capture mode

 ## Prerequisites